Here we stand

 Or will we open up and take this whole thing in?

 Cooper awakened disoriented and exhausted.
 Dealing with Nate's arrogance, Eric's quiet defiance the previous night he'd struggled not to lose his failing patience.
-Harmony's wide eyed trepidation at the chaos along with the raging storm had prevented him from sleeping and it hadn't helped that the opposite side of the bed had been empty, a situation he intended to rectify soon.
-Enforcing his parental authority that morning, and that had been a lot harder than he expected, insisting the twins come directly home from school and scrambling to find Ericca to watch Hugs, Cooper headed downtown to meet with Beth.
+Hugs' wide eyed trepidation at the chaos along with the raging storm had prevented him from sleeping and it hadn't helped that the opposite side of the bed had been empty, a situation he intended to rectify soon.
+Enforcing his parental authority that morning, and that had been a lot harder than he expected, insisting the twins come directly home from school and scrambling to find Ericca to watch Hugs, Cooper headed downtown to meet with Elise.

 Preoccupied, ambling down the sidewalk with a strong cup of coffee he thought about how to approach her.
-Beth had been furious at him last night and it had set him on his heels.
+Elise had been furious at him last night and it had set him on his heels.
 Frowning, he considered how he would make it right when he walked head on into a guy who had just rounded the corner.
 Losing his grip on the cup it tumbled from his hand splashing its contents on the concrete between them.

 "Shit!
 Sorry about that man."
 Coop looked up, studied the guy for a few minutes before recognition set in.
 Rob Porter, backup guitarist for Flight.
 What was he doing here?